 20% of profits go to charity

 Each product/design is linked to a specific charity.
-To efficiently donate a substantial amount of money I will make the donations on two specific dates each year.
-I will also update the financial transparency graphs so you can follow our collective progression.
+I will update the financial transparency graphs at the end of each year, so you can follow our progression.

 My mom's Chinese horoscope is a tiger, and ever since she passed away, I have been obsessed with tigers.